link for Navagation bar.

 NOTES: Unnatural Tendencies is a work that exploits the sonorities and resonance of the piano by making ample use of the sostenuto pedal.
 Gestures are explored and recontextualized in an attempt to thwart their natural tendencies to go places, or not, much as our own natural tendencies for social contact and movement about have had to be held in check or thwarted during the time of COVID-19.

-Scores for Unnatural Tendencies are available from the composer.
+Scores for Unnatural Tendencies are available from Babel Scores.

 Untitled No. 1